-This course teaches empirical methods that enable students to study diversity across the life course.
-How long does it take to leave poverty or unemployment?
+This course teaches basic sociological concepts and empirical methods that enable students to study mobility across the life course.
+How long does it take to come out of poverty or unemployment?
 What determines upward mobility in the labour market?
-When do individuals leave education, the parental home, get divorced or have a child?
-How do patterns vary by gender, education, family context, ethnicity, migration background and country?
+When do individuals finish education, leave the parental home, get divorced or have a child?
+How do patterns vary by gender, education, family context, migration background and country?
 In order to answer questions of this kind, we use micro-level data from various sources.
 Moreover, students will become familiar with classical methods for longitudinal data.
-These include, in particular: Event history modeling, sequence analysis and fixed-effects regression.
-Some R skills (usually obtained in STAT I) are useful.
-The course is designed for students who have taken Statistics I and who are following the policy analysis track.
-However, MIA Students and MPP students with a specialisation in management and organisation are very welcome as well.
-The course is particularly suitable for students who are searching for data for their MA projects.
-The course leaves room to explore the potential of different data sets and to employ the data to answer substantial policy-relevant research questions.
+These include, in particular: event history modelling, sequence analysis and fixed-effects regression.
+Some R skills (usually obtained in STATS I) are useful.

 This course is for 2nd year MIA, MPP and MDS students only.